 Following up on the last point, Jake told us that when we give our child more opportunities to initiate responses, he will be getting a lot of practice in responding with confidence.
 The more he can do this, the more likely he will initiate his own ideas, which is the ultimate goal.
 So by giving our son the opportunity to choose between two or more responses more often, we are scaffolding his capacity to express his ideas to us.

 When our son was still at an earlier developmental capacity, I recall hearing Dr. Greenspan suggest putting a silly response as the second choice to avoid the issue of children who just repeat what you said last.
 It reminded me how far our son has come along.
-He can really process and answer many types of questions now–a skill that fits into functional emotional developmental capacity (FEDC 6).
+He can really process and answer many types of questions now–a skill that fits into the sixth functional emotional developmental capacity (FEDC 6).

 He is now quite capable of understanding many types of questions and responding with confidence, yet he is often hesitant to offer his own ideas or answer open-ended questions.
 So for us, this is something we will try out in the next while: Avoid too many open-ended questions and instead comment when appropriate, or use multiple-choice questions when encouraging him to initiate a response.